 I’m not talking about obsession, though beekeeping absolutely taps into obsessive behaviour and doesn’t exactly bring out the best in everyone.
 But that’s another story.
 I’m talking about the minimal foundational work that’s required to become a good beekeeper before bees of any kind ever come into the picture.

 Someone recently asked me for some information on how to start beekeeping in Newfoundland.
-Among another things, I sent them a link to my How-To page, essentially my personal guide to beekeeping in Newfoundland, and they said, “I don’t have time to read all that.”
-To which I responded: “Then you probably don’t have time for beekeeping.”
+Among another things, I sent them a link to my Guide to Beekeeping page, essentially my personal guide to beekeeping in Newfoundland, and they said, “I don’t have time to read all that.”
+To which I say, “Then you probably don’t have time for beekeeping.”